carlosmarinho/superchat-rails/README.md

 ## @TODO and Refactories

+### Heroku issues with the avatar Images.

+   Need to check what happens with heroku, when we do new deploy or any other event happens there (on Heroku) it kind of delete heroku active_storage and the image is deleted, and we end up with some avatars images broken

 ### Test

   As the urgency and the lack of time I couldn't do any tests yet, but we were supposed to do the test as soon as possible